 Listed below is a chart from the Secretary of State's Department of Historical Resources Florida Master Site File.
 With the exception of SiteID PO01040, the five possible archeological sites and one structure are located on or next to the western tract of the subject property.
+There are not archeological sites on the eastern portion of the property.
 To ensure adequate protection of these resources, there should be additional studies conducted prior to site development occurring.